Lip Lift in Brazil: the surgery that transforms your smile permanently

 In men, I adapt the technique specifically.
 The excision tends to be more conservative, as an excessively elevated male lip can look artificial.
 The goal is not to create sensual lips, but to restore youthful proportion and natural dental exposure.
 In men who have mustaches, the scar is completely hidden under the hair, which is an additional advantage.

-For patients seeking a more complete male facial rejuvenation, the lip lift can be combined with male facial lifting, creating a harmonious transformation that respects the masculine and natural features of the face.
+For patients seeking a more complete male facial rejuvenation, the lip lift can be combined with male facial lifting, creating a natural transformation that respects the masculine and natural features of the face.

 The difference between lip lift and lip flip